jetblast7/timetracker/README.md

 - **macOS 10.13 (High Sierra) or later**
 - **Python 3.9+** — download from https://python.org
   *(Homebrew also works: `brew install python`)*
-- **tkinter** — if missing, run: `brew install python-tk`
+- **PySide6** — if missing, run: `pip3 install pyside6`

 ---

 ## First launch (Gatekeeper)

-Because the app isn't signed with an Apple Developer certificate, macOS will show a warning the first time.
+Because the app isn't signed with an Apple Developer certificate, macOS may show a warning the first time.

 **To open it:**